koszullab/metaTOR/docs/example/manual_curation_of_metator_MAGs.md

 ## Requirements

 * [Anvio](https://merenlab.org/software/anvio/) (version 7)
 * [pyfastx](https://github.com/lmdu/pyfastx) (version 0.8.4).
-If you have used metaTOR, it's already installed as it's a dependance of metaTOR.
+If you have used metator, it's already installed as it's a dependance of metator.

 ## Input data

-As input data we will use the output of the [metaTOR (v1.1.1) tutorial](https://github.com/koszullab/metaTOR/blob/master/example/metator_tutorial.md) based on  the metaHiC sample from [Marbouty *et al.*, eLife, 2021](https://elifesciences.org/articles/60608).
+As input data we will use the output of the [metator (v1.1.1) tutorial](https://github.com/koszullab/metator/blob/master/example/metator_tutorial.md) based on  the metaHiC sample from [Marbouty *et al.*, eLife, 2021](https://elifesciences.org/articles/60608).
 The accession number of the fastq sequences is SRR13435231 and the assembly accession number is ASM1314648v1 in the BioProject PRJNA627086 on the NCBI database.
 To have more contacts in the map we also use the MluCI library (SRR13435230) made on the same sample.

 ## A. Build anvio database